-Below are two videos to help you wire your iPad or iPhone.
-Additionally, here are the specific steps that successfully allowed one reader to wire her iPhone and iPad using an Ethernet connection:
+Here are the specific steps that successfully allowed one reader to wire her iPhone and iPad using an Ethernet connection:

 The key element here is that your iPad and iPhone must be up-top-date with the latest OS.
 Earlier OS’s will not connect to the Ethernet.
-When the you make this connection, Ethernet miraculously appears in the settings list for connections (see image below).
+When you make this connection, Ethernet miraculously appears in the settings list for connections (see image below).
 Turn off Bluetooth and WiFi, put your device on Airplane Mode and you are connected.
 You will not receive calls, but you have full access to the internet.”

-This article was updated April 2018.
+This article was updated January 2021.